RecallGraph/RecallGraph/README.md

 _evstore_ manages all its bookkeeping in a set of service-managed collections, and does not write anything to user-defined collections, other than the specific node records that the user explicitly asked to save.
 This means that the user gets a clean view of their own collections/data, not polluted by any service metadata (just like Git's working tree).
 They can query this data as though the service is not even there!

 ### Salient API Features ###
-Detailed API docs are being written, and will be published soon.
-In the meantime, you can play around with the API in the built-in Swagger console.
-Some lightweight documentation is embedded there.
+Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/evstore/wiki/API).
+A lightweight documentation is also embedded in the built-in Swagger console.

 #### Document ####
 * Create - Create single/multiple nodes (documents/edges)